johnofsydney/notes/rails/rails_new_project_with_devise.md

 ```

 error: `uninitialized constant HomeController`
-- we did add the route (as per the devise instructions), so we do have that, now let’s add a controller and a static page:
+we did add the route (as per the devise instructions), so we do have that, so the first error we see is for the missing controller.
+Let’s add a controller and a static page:
 ```bash
 $ touch app/controllers/home_controller.rb
 $ mkdir app/views/home